 Q5.
-The more times 'she rolls the dice the closer the experimental probability and theoretical probability will be.
+The more times she rolls the dice the closer the experimental probability and theoretical probability will be.

-- Read out the following questions and ask students to answer in the space on their worksheet. - Jessie decides to complete another experiment.
-She decides to roll a 6-sided die and toss a coin. - Q1 What are all the possible theoretical outcomes? - Q2 What is the probability of rolling a 6 and getting a head together? - Q3 How many possible theoretical outcomes would there be if Jessie rolled a 6-sided die and tossed 2 coins at the same time? - Q4 What is the theoretical probability of rolling a 3 and tossing a head and a tail in any order? - Observe students' responses, giving encouragement.
-Ask the students to volunteer their answers, giving positive feedback.
-Select good sample answers for all students to write down.
+Read out the following questions and ask students to answer in the space on their worksheet: Jessie decides to complete another experiment.
+She decides to roll a 6-sided die and toss a coin.

+Q1.
+What are all the possible theoretical outcomes?

+Q2.
+What is the probability of rolling a 6 and getting a head together?

+Q3.
+How many possible theoretical outcomes would there be if Jessie rolled a 6-sided die and tossed 2 coins at the same time?

+Q4.
+What is the theoretical probability of rolling a 3 and tossing a head and a tail in any order?
+Observe students' responses.
+Encourage students to share their answers voluntarily, giving positive feedback.
+Read sample answers aloud for all students to hear and write.
 These may come from the students or from the following sample answer.

 Q1.
-1H,1T, 2H,2T, 3H,3T, 4H,4T, 5H,5T, 6H,6T

-$Q2. \frac{1}{12}$

-Q4. $\frac{2}{24}$ which would be simplified to $\frac{1}{12}$
+1H,1T, 2H,2T, 3H,3T, 4H,4T, 5H,5T, 6H,6T Q2. $\frac{1}{12}$ Q3.
+24 Q4. $\frac{2}{24}$ which would be simplified to $\frac{1}{12}$